-Football mind: Are you are natural goalkeeper, striker or midfielder?
+Football mind: Are you a natural goalkeeper, striker or midfielder?

 As well as physical ability, mindset can make all the difference for sportspeople out in the field.